ElementsProject/lightning/doc/lightning-sendpay.7.md

 The *msatoshi* amount, if provided, is the amount that will be recorded as the target payment value.
 If not specified, it will be the final amount to the destination.
-If specified, then the final amount at the destination must be from the specified *msatoshi* to twice the specified *msatoshi*, inclusive.
-This is intended to obscure payments by overpaying slightly at the destination; the actual target payment is what should be specified as the *msatoshi* argument. *msatoshi* is in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.
+By default it is in millisatoshi precision; it can be a whole number, or a whole number ending in *msat* or *sat*, or a number with three decimal places ending in *sat*, or a number with 1 to 11 decimal places ending in *btc*.

+The *partid* value, if provided and non-zero, allows for multiple parallel partial payments with the same *payment_hash*.
+The *msatoshi* amount (which must be provided) for each **sendpay** with matching *payment_hash* must be equal, and **sendpay** will fail if there are already *msatoshi* worth of payments pending.

 Once a payment has succeeded, calls to **sendpay** with the same *payment\_hash* but a different *msatoshi* or destination will fail;
 this prevents accidental multiple payments.
-Calls to **sendpay** with the same *payment\_hash*, *msatoshi*, and destination as a previous successful payment (even if a different route) will return immediately with success.
+Calls to **sendpay** with the same *payment\_hash*, *msatoshi*, and destination as a previous successful payment (even if a different route or *partid*) will return immediately with success.

 RETURN VALUE